zhaymore07/SixWords/README.md

 # SixWords
-SixWords is a desktop Java application that is utilized by the user to create/ write six-word memoirs from randomly selected nouns, verbs, or moods.
-The Memoirs are stored in text files and are tracked and loaded into the system by the date that they were created and/or their title.
+SixWords is a creative writing tool that seeks to spark creativity through the challenge of writing a story, a pitch, or a memoir in six words or less.
+SixWords makes the six-word novel challenge a bit easier by generating randomly selected nouns, verbs, or a mood that should be incorporated into the story, providing a sort of prompt to help the user write.
+SixWords was developed with the goal of helping those who have writers-block or are in a slump creatively flex their creative muscles and hopefully provide inspirartion to those who need a challenge.

 ## Motivation
 >The enemy of art is the absence of limitations.